 Push-Pull - A chronic pattern of sabotaging and re-establishing closeness in a relationship without appropriate cause or reason.

-What often confounds the person on the receiving end of such treatment is that while they can clearly see inconsistencies in the cyclical arguments and behaviors they are dealing with, the person with the personality disorder may be completely blind to the contradictions.
-This "difference of reality" can often lead to more Circular Arguments between the PD Sufferer and the Non-PD Sufferer, which generally only serves to pour more fuel on the dysfunctional fire.
+What often confounds the person on the receiving end of Push-Pull treatment is they can clearly see inconsistencies in the cyclical arguments and behaviors they are dealing with, yet the person with the Personality Disorder may be completely blind to the contradictions.
+This difference in perceiving reality can often lead to Circular Arguments between the PD Sufferer and the Non, which generally only pours more fuel on the dysfunctional fire.

 A woman cycles between telling her husband she wants a divorce and begging him not to leave her.

 A man hits his girlfriend and then tells her she means the world to him.

 A mother tells her son he is the smartest kid in the world while telling his siblings he is stupid.

 A father repeatedly spends the grocery money on entertainment and then begs his family for forgiveness.

 What NOT to do

 Don’t seek logic where it doesn’t exist - try not to look for a logical reason for every illogical thought, word or deed of a person with a Personality Disorder.

 Try not to play the guessing game, where you try to change your own behavior in an attempt to control the reactions of another person.